pepperjackdev/tic-tac-toe/README.md

 # Tic, Tac, Toe!
 A basic implementation of the classic Tic Tac Toe game.
-It is actually under development.
+It is currently in a decay-status.